lufinkey/pseuplex/README.md

 - **passwordLock**:
 	- **enabled**: Controls whether to password protect this server.
 	- **sectionID**: The section id for the initial section when the library is locked.
 This must be a number not already in use by another section or metadata.
-	- **sectionUUID**: A unique .
-This must be a number not already in use by another section or metadata.
+	- **sectionUUID**: A unique uuid for the initial section when the library is locked.
+You should specify your own [randomly generated uuid](https://www.uuidgenerator.net), to ensure it's unique to your server.
 	- **password**: The custom password of your server.
 	- **authCachePath**: The file path to store the auth cache json file.
 This stores the mapping of tokens to their whitelisted IPs.
 - **perUser**: A map of settings to configure for each user on your server.
 The map keys are the plex email for each user.